Antonio Mohamed: Club América

 On 10 December 2013, Mohamed was named the new manager of Club América for the Clausura 2014 tournament after club president Ricardo Peláez confirmed it during an interview with Univisión.
 He was officially presented to the press on 17 December.
 At the press conference it was revealed that he had signed a one-year contract with the club, with the potential for an extension pending a review of his performance.
 Mohamed also spoke of the pressure that came with managing América and comparing it to his time with Club Tijuana, saying, "Here I have everything [sic] to lose."
 His first two signings where Paraguayan center-back Pablo Aguilar, whom he coached while at Tijuana, and Argentine striker Andrés Ríos.

 Mohamed's first league match with América came on 4 January 2014 in a 3–0 victory over UANL at the Estadio Azteca.
 Mohamed suffered his first defeat as América manager on 10 January in a 0–1 loss to Tijuana.
 Following three consecutive victories against León, Atlas, and Atlante, América suffered defeats to Pachuca and Morelia, both 0–1, the first time they had lost back-to-back games since the Clausura 2012 tournament.
 The team was criticized for its defensive style of play, with many drawing comparisons to predecessor Miguel Herrera's more offensive-minded tactics and his successful reign at the club, though some believed that a lack of a proper pre-season and the club being in a period of transition were the reasons for the team's poor performances.
-On 23 February, América were defeated 1–3 by Pumas in the Mexico City derby, ending the club's two-year hegemony over their intracity rival.
+On 23 February, América were defeated 1–3 by Pumas UNAM in the Mexico City derby, ending the club's two-year hegemony over their intracity rival.